Jigsaw percolation: What social networks can collaboratively solve a puzzle?: Discussion and future directions

 Another potentially interesting modification is to change the map from people to puzzle pieces so that it is no longer bijective.
 This would allow many people to have the same idea and a single person to have multiple ideas.

 \begin{open} What is the effect of changing the map between people and puzzle pieces on a network's ability to solve the puzzle? \end{open}

 In this paper, each person has one unique puzzle piece (or idea).
-The critical value $p_c(n)$ marks the phase transition in the connectivity of the \ER people graph at which it begins to solve the puzzle with high probability.
-For a large class of puzzle graphs ($n$-cyles in Theorem~\ref{thm-ring}, bounded-degree puzzles in Theorem~\ref{thm-d>1}), we show that this phase transition decreases with $n$.
+The critical value $p_c(n)$ marks the phase transition in the connectivity of the Erd\H{o}s--R\'{e}nyi people graph at which it begins to solve the puzzle with high probability.
+For a large class of puzzle graphs ($n$-cyles in Theorem~\ref{teo-ring}, bounded-degree puzzles in Theorem~\ref{teo-d>1}), we show that this phase transition decreases with $n$.
 However, the \emph{critical average degree}, $n p_c(n)$, increases with the size $n$ of the social network and of the puzzle.
 Thus, as social networks and the puzzles they try to solve grow commensurately in size, people must interact with more people in order to realize enough compatible, partial solutions.
-This model therefore suggests a mechanism for the recent statistical claims that as cities become more dense, people interact more and hence innovate more~\citep{Bettencourt2007,Bettencourt2010}.
-Furthermore, most social networks wish to minimize communication overhead; the critical value $p_c(n)$ indicates the minimal communication needed to coallaboratively solve large puzzles.
+This model therefore suggests a mechanism for the recent statistical claims that as cities become more dense, people interact more~\cite{Schlapfer2012} and hence innovate more~\cite{Bettencourt2007,Bettencourt2010}.
+Furthermore, most social networks wish to minimize communication overhead; the critical value $p_c(n)$ indicates the minimal communication needed to collaboratively solve large puzzles.

-Surprisingly, social networks with power law degree distributions lack the connectivity needed to solve bounded-degree puzzles (Corollary~\ref{cor-power}).
-However, scientific collaboration networks manage to solve puzzles despite their heavy-tailed degree distributions~\citep{Barabasi:2002, Newman:2001phys, Newman:2001pnas}.
-This highlights the importance of considering more realistic assumptions in the model and of drawing from (still nascent) studies on knowledge spaces~\citep{Chen2009}.
+Surprisingly, social networks with power-law degree distributions lack the connectivity needed to solve bounded-degree puzzles (Proposition~\ref{jigsawwithCM}).
+However, scientific collaboration networks manage to solve puzzles despite their heavy-tailed degree distributions~\cite {Barabasi2002,Newman2001phys,Newman2001pnas}.
+This highlights the importance of considering more realistic assumptions in the model and of drawing from (still nascent) studies on knowledge spaces~\cite{Chen2009}.

 This work, the first step in analyzing a rich, mathematical model, begins to suggest why certain social networks stifle creativity and why others innovate.
 With a homogeneous degree distribution and sufficiently many interactions, a social network can collectively merge the pieces of a large puzzle---and perhaps merge the ideas that lead to a great idea.